-- 130. The providers selected through the RFP process were all allowed to continue to provide the services at issue and were given a contract that extended either through July or December 2014. - 131.
-At the expiration of those contracts, the providers that were selected through the RFP process were all provided contract extension into 2015 if they continued to provide and bill Alliance for the service.
+- 132. The providers selected through the RFP process were all allowed to continue to provide the services at issue and were given a contract that extended either through July or December 2014. - 133.
+At the expiration of those contracts, the providers that were selected through the RFP process were all provided contract extensions into 2015 if they continued to provide and bill Alliance for the service.
 (Johnson, Vol. 1, p.
 258).
 The only way a contract would not have been extended into 2015 is if the provider had a serious compliance issue.
-(Id. p.
-258). - 132.
-Carolina Community has continued to provide services pursuant to a stay issued by this Court.
-Alliance has had no compliance issue during this time period (Nwogbo, Vol. 2, p.
-512-14).
-Under the criteria set forth by Alliance, if Carolina Community would have been awarded a contract extension under the RFP, it would still be allowed to provide services in 2015. - 133.
-Alliance has not cited any retention criteria that Carolina Community has violated since the stay was issued and has not provided any justification under its provider retention policies for why Carolina Community should not be a provider in its network. - 134.
+(Id., p.
+258). - 134.
+Sunrise has continued to provide services pursuant to a stay issued by this Court.
+(Simpson, Vol. 1, p.
+138).
+Alliance presented no evidence that Sunrise had any compliance issues during this time period.
+Under the criteria set forth by Alliance, if Sunrise would have been awarded a contract extension under the RFP, it would still be allowed to provide services in 2015. - 135.
+According to Ms. Simpson that Alliance had sufficient capacity in the network to serve consumers who need IIH and CST services without having Sunrise as a provider.
+(Simpson, Vol. 1, p.
+135).
+There is no evidence to support this statement.
+Ms. Simpson could not provide even a rough approximation of the number of IIH and CST providers in Alliance's service area.
+(Id., p.
+136).
+Ms. Simpson had no knowledge of the expected Medicaid growth rate in either Durham or Wake County, and had not seen any projection of the number of consumers in Durham or Wake County that will need services in 2015.
+(Id.).
+Ms. Simpson did not know how many CST and IIH teams were available in Durham or Wake County that had immediate availability to take on Sunrise's consumers if it were not allowed to continue to participate.
+(Id., pp. 137-39).
+Ms. Simpson admitted that when she testified that Alliance has a sufficient number of providers to serve the recipients in the Alliance service area, she had reviewed no data.
+(Id., p.
+143).
+The only evidence is that there was no data.

+- 136. The fact that Ms. Simpson was willing to testify that Alliance had a sufficient number of providers without first reviewing some data is very troubling and calls into question her credibility as a witness. - 137.
+According to Ms. Simpson, Alliance just did not want Sunrise as a provider in its network.
+(Simpson, Vol. 1, p.
+135).
+When asked about the basis of this opinion, Ms. Simpson could cite nothing other than the RFP.
+(Id., pp. 143-44).
+Alliance's position obviously reflects its contention that it could do as it pleased because it has a closed network. - 138.
 Alliances contention that Carolina Community remained a credential, enrolled provider in the Alliance network without regard to the contract between Alliance and Carolina Community for CST, IIH, and SAIOP services is of no consequence.
 The administering of the RFP was specific to the provision of CST, IIH, and SAIOP services, and were necessary for Carolina Community to continue as a CABHA.
 The undersigned has consistently rejected in prior decisions such a narrow interpretation that obviates the harm in Alliance's decision merely because the Petitioner may be continuing to participate in other ways.